 ZIFT (Zygote Intrafallopian Transfer) is an assisted reproductive technology (ART) used to treat infertility, especially when fallopian tubes are blocked or damaged.
 In this process, eggs are collected from the woman’s ovary and fertilised with sperm in a laboratory (IVF).
 The resulting zygote is then transferred into the woman’s fallopian tube through laparoscopy.
 This allows the zygote to travel naturally to the uterus for implantation, similar to natural conception.

 GIFT (Gamete Intrafallopian Transfer) is an ART method where unfertilised eggs and sperm are directly placed into the woman’s fallopian tube through laparoscopy.
 Fertilisation occurs naturally inside the body.
 It is useful for couples with unexplained infertility or minor male infertility.
-The given condition is that women should have at least one healthy fallopian tube.
+This technique requires women with at least one healthy fallopian tube.

 The main difference is in the stage of transfer.
 In ZIFT, a fertilised zygote is transferred into the fallopian tube, while in GIFT, unfertilised eggs and sperm are transferred together for in vivo fertilisation.
 ZIFT ensures proven fertilisation before transfer, whereas GIFT relies on natural fertilisation inside the body.
 ZIFT is used when fallopian tubes are blocked whereas GIFT is used when, at least one fallopian tube is without any blockage